 - (a) Offense.
-A person commits unlawful transfer of a firearm when that person: - (1) Knowingly, as the seller of a firearm, delivers the firearm to a purchaser: (A) In-Fewer than 10 days after from the date of the purchase thereof,

-'''

-except in the case of sales to law enforcement officers; or

-'''

-(B) In a manner other than as specified in RCC § 22E-4109;

-- (2) Knowingly, as the purchaser of a firearm, fails to sign in duplicate and deliver to the seller a statement containing the purchaser's full name, address, occupation, date and place of birth, the date of purchase, the caliber, make, model, and manufacturer's number of the firearm and a statement that the purchaser is not prohibited from possessing a firearm by RCC § 22E-4105; - (3) Knowingly, as the seller of a firearm, fails to sign and attach their his or her address to the purchaser's statement described in paragraph (a)(2) of this section and deliver one 1 copy to such person or persons as the Chief of the Metropolitan Police Department may designate, and retain the other copy for 6 years; or - (4) Knowingly sells an assault weapon, machine gun, or sawed-off shotgun: - (A) To any person other than the persons designated in RCC § 22E-4118(b) as entitled to possess the same; or - (B) Without prior permission to make such sale obtained from the Chief of the Metropolitan Police Department. - (b) Exclusions from liability.
-A person does not commit an offense under this section shall not apply to sales made by when that person is a wholesale dealers selling a firearm to a licensed dealers licensed under RCC § 22E-4114. - (c) Penaltiesy.
-Unlawful transfer of a firearm is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (d) Definitions. - (1) The term "knowingly" has the meaning specified in RCC § 22E-206; the terms "assault weapon," "firearm" and "law enforcement officer," "machine gun," and "sawed-off shotgun" have the meanings specified in RCC § 22E-701. - (2) In this section, the terms "assault weapon," "machine gun," and "sawedoff shotgun" have the meanings specified in D.C.
+A person commits unlawful transfer of a firearm when that person: - (1) Knowingly, as the seller of a firearm, delivers the firearm to a purchaser: - (A) Fewer than 10 days after the date of the purchase, except in the case of sales to law enforcement officers; or - (B) In a manner other than as specified in RCC § 22E-4109; - (2) Knowingly, as the purchaser of a firearm, fails to sign in duplicate and deliver to the seller a statement containing the purchaser's full name, address, occupation, date and place of birth, the date of purchase, the caliber, make, model, and manufacturer's number of the firearm and a statement that the purchaser is not prohibited from possessing a firearm by RCC § 22E-4105; - (3) Knowingly, as the seller of a firearm, fails to sign and attach their address to the purchaser's statement described in paragraph (a)(2) of this section and deliver one copy to such person or persons as the Chief of the Metropolitan Police Department may designate, and retain the other copy for 6 years; or - (4) Knowingly sells an assault weapon, machine gun, or sawed-off shotgun: - (A) To any person other than the persons designated in RCC § 22E-4118(b) as entitled to possess the same; or - (B) Without prior permission to make such sale obtained from the Chief of the Metropolitan Police Department. - (b) Exclusions from liability.
+A person does not commit an offense under this section when that person is a wholesale dealer selling a firearm to a dealer licensed under RCC § 22E-4114. - (c) Penalties.
+Unlawful transfer of a firearm is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (d) Definitions. - (1) The term "knowingly" has the meaning specified in RCC § 22E-206; the terms "firearm" and "law enforcement officer," have the meanings specified in RCC § 22E-701. - (2) In this section, the terms "assault weapon," "machine gun," and "sawed-off shotgun" have the meanings specified in D.C.
 Code § 7-2501.01; and the term "manufacturer" has the meaning specified in D.C.
 Code § 7-2505.03.